 1800s to 1920

-The Eagle Farm Agricultural Reserve was established in the vicinity of the current study area in 1829 in the vicinity of what is now the airport control tower.
+The Eagle Farm Agricultural Reserve was established in 1829 in the vicinity of what is now the airport control tower.
 The farm was created to supply the fledgling Moreton Bay penal colony, which was established in 1824.
 By 1932, the land was used to farm maize, potatoes, cattle and pigs.

 Eagle Farm Agricultural Reserve became the main penal establishment for female convicts by 1837.
 They helped to build the road to Breakfast Creek, which follows the same route as Sir Kingsford Smith Drive does today.
 All female convicts were removed from Eagle Farm by July 1839, but the site continued to function as a government cattle station until as late as 1841.